Biology (BIO)

 This laboratory experience is meant to compliment the lecture.
 The focus of the laboratory is to analyze the macromolecules in cells by chemical and immunological assays.
 The laboratory meets for three hours per week.
 It is suggested that the student take the laboratory portion simultaneously with the lecture portion of the course.

-Prerequisites: BIO 101, 102 and CHEM 201, 202.
+Prerequisites: BIO 101, BIO 102, CHEM 208, CHEM 209, and CHEM 210.

 BIO 307 Essential Biochemistry 3 sem. hrs.